 You can spruce up the design with your logo or campaign image, but keep the design uncluttered and the text minimal.
 You don’t want there to be anything on the page to distract visitors from subscribing to your list.

 A landing page is very important for your campaign’s success.
-This landing page for The Lost Worlds of Josh Kirby gets straight to the point, encouraging sign-ups in a single sentence.
+This landing page for Ages of Cataria gets straight to the point, encouraging sign-ups in a single sentence.

 2. Add a link in your social media bio and email signature